CyberSyntax/org-queue/README.md

 <a id="orgf492064"></a>

-### Setting the Default Anki Launch Ratio
+### SRS Integration Settings

-By default, `org-queue` launches Anki every time you display a new task.
-To change the frequency, customize `my-anki-task-ratio`.
+Org-queue provides intelligent integration with spaced repetition systems when available.

 1. Option 1: Using Emacs Customization Interface

-    1. Run `M-x customize-variable RET my-anki-task-ratio RET`.
+    1. Run `M-x customize-variable RET org-queue-preinit-srs RET`.
-    2. Set the desired ratio.
+    2. Enable to pre-initialize SRS on startup.
     3. Save your changes.

 2. Option 2: Setting in Emacs Configuration File